ijrussell/essential-fsharp/Chapters/10 - Object Programming.md

 Points of interest:

-- The parentheses after the type name are required.
+- The parentheses after the type name are required as they define the constructor.
 They can contain tupled arguments as we will see later in the chapter.
-- The member keyword defines the accessible members of the type.
+- The member keyword defines the publically accessible members of the type.
 - The \_ is just a placeholder - it can be anything.
 It is the convention to use one of `_` or `this`.

 Now that we have created our class type, we need to instantiate it to use it: